Column: Bridging the Gap. From the December 2012 issue.

 - Analytics and Reporting – Simply capturing client data within a single system is not enough.
 Your CRM system should make that data easily accessible and offer tools to analyze it once the data have been retrieved.

 CRM is a major undertaking that requires true commitment to ensure success.
 It is not a turnkey solution that you install and you magically recognize all the benefits listed above.
+There is a lot of behavioral change involved and change management is a critical component to whether it lives up to its potential.
 Here are some of the most important considerations you should keep in mind as you set out on the path to tackling CRM: